dandamann/example-lore-repo/npcs/example-npc.md

 faction: The Example Faction
 location: Example Town
 tags: [example]
+tsgg: foo
 ---
-# header

 A brief description of this character goes here.
 Test.